 Dr. Adkins completed his Doctorate Degree at the University of Central Florida, Orlando.
 His Master’s Degree was completed at the University of South Florida, Tampa and his undergraduate work was completed at the University of Akron, Ohio.
 Go ZIPS!

 Outside of education, Dr. Adkins is interested in sustainable living and spends his free time maintaining the small farm he owns with his wife Teresa.
 He has completed three Iron Man Triathlons and is an avid runner.
-He sits on the Board of Directors for the United Way, the Executive Boards of Healthy Lee and the Foundation of Lee County Public Schools and currently serves as President of the East Fort Myers Rotary Club.
+He sits on the Board of Directors for the United Way, the Executive Boards of Healthy Lee and the Foundation of Lee County Public Schools and is a member and past President of the East Fort Myers Rotary Club.